Adding Continuous Security Intelligence to your DevOps Pipeline

 Results

-In the DeployHub web UI, navigate to the Application list view.
+In the DeployHub Pro web UI, navigate to the Application list view.
 You will see that the Application Version has been deployed to Environment with a Deployment number.
 The Deployment number is generated by the CLI.

 The Deployment Frequency report is accessible by selecting an Application Version in the list view, then menu item Reports -> Deployment Frequency.